jeremynoesen/CourierNew/README.md

 - `blocked-gamemodes` - Gamemodes that receiving mail isn't allowed in.
 (SURVIVAL, CREATIVE, ADVENTURE, SPECTATOR)
 - `blocked-worlds` - Names of worlds that receiving is blocked in

+For the message configuration, you can use color codes.
+You can also use the placeholder `$PLAYER$` in messages that have it by default to replace it with player name(s).
+The messages and their names should explain what they are used for.

+The third configuration file is actually used to store outgoing mail.
+Don't modify this file unless you know exactly what you are doing!

 ## Screenshots
 ![Writing a latter](writeletter.png)
 ![Editing a letter](editletter.png)